An Information-Theoretic Parameter-Free Bayesian Framework for Probing Labeled Dependency Trees from Attention Score

 Abstract

 Figuring out how neural language models comprehend syntax acts as a key to revealing how they understand languages.
-We systematically analyzed methods of extracting syntax from models, namely probing, and found limitations yet widely exist in previous probing practice.
-We proposed a method capable of estimating mutual information (MI) and directly extracting dependency trees from attention scores in a mathematical-rigorous way, requiring no additional network training effort.
+We systematically analyzed methods for finding syntax structures in models, namely probing, and found limitations yet widely exist in previous probing practice.
+We proposed a method capable of estimating mutual information (MI) and extracting dependency trees from attention scores in a mathematical-rigorous way, requiring no additional network training effort.
 Compared with previous approaches, it has a much simpler model, while being able to probe more complex dependency trees, also transparent for fine-grained explanation.
 We tested our method on several open-source LLMs and demonstrated its effectiveness by systematically comparing it with a great many competitive baselines.
 Several informative conclusions can be drawn by further analysis of the results, shedding light on our method’s explanatory potential.
-An anonymous and off-the-shelf version of our code is released at https://anonymous.4open.science/r/IPBP-99F1.
+Our code is released at https://github.com/ChristLBUPT/IPBP.